 If token is None, it is always converted in an empty string.
 An empty string is kept as an empty string, even if not in the dictionary.

-- token (string) the token to convert - dico (dictionary) the mapping dictionary to use for the conversion, if needed sender()
+- token (string) the token to convert - dico (dictionary) the mapping dictionary to use for the conversion, if needed Returns converted token sender()